codyrwirth/mlb-test/README.md

 Add some styling to the component to make it more presentable or create one or two unit tests for the project.

 --------------------------------------------------------------------------------------------------------------------------------------------
+### Notes

+I installed some additional dependencies for routing and testing

 ### Start / Test

 `yarn add all`